 It is possible to create your own self-guided Penida tour, but we didn’t think it was worth the hassle.
 We could have saved a little money by taking the public boat from Nusa Lembongan to Nusa Penida (departure from the Yellow Bridge).
 Upon arrival, we would then have had to either rent a scooter – which we do NOT recommend, especially after seeing how difficult navigating was for our skilled driver! – or negotiate a price for a local driver.
 It is possible, but we didn’t find value in a DIY option.

-Use this link for an online version of our Nusa Penida map.
+Use this link for Google Map of our Nusa Penida map.

 What You Will Need to Tour Nusa Penida